pao-pipat/Group-6-project---Interdisciplinary-research/README.md

 ![](figures/vaccination_and_hospitalization_plot.png)

 ###### **Figure 2** vaccination compared with hospitalization for different age groups
 From the graph, we can see that the hospitalization number of young people (people below 65 years old) is constantly low.
-We can only conclude that the virus is not serious for young people.
+We can only conclude that the virus does not take a serious form in young people.
 But if we look at the trend of curves for the last two plots, the hospitalization number reduced significantly after the peak of vaccination , so we can safely conclude that the vaccine is reducing the number of hospitalization.
-In another word, the vaccine is very effective and is protecting old people.
+In another word, the vaccine is very effective and is protecting older people from developing serious cases of the disease.

 # Proportion of people taking the vaccine
-From our downloaded data, we can also make a bar chart showing the proportion of people taking the vaccine.
-As we can see, the proportion of old people taking the vaccine is relatively higher, and this is consistent with our result from the previous part: the virus is more serious to old people and the vaccine is protecting old people effectively.
+From our downloaded data, we can also make a bar chart showing the proportion of people that took the vaccine.
+As we can see, the proportion of old people taking the vaccine is relatively higher, and this is consistent with our result from the previous part: old people are at higher risk of serious illness form COVID-19 and the vaccine is protecting old people effectively.
 ![](figures/group_figure1.png)